Arwym/gamescores-server/readme.md

 This application serves an API to read and store game scores for different games.
 A simple front-end web interface displays the scores table for each game.

 ### MVP
-At this moment, we will focus on developing an API with two calls:
+At this moment, we will focus on developing an API with three main calls:

 #### api/scores POST
+Post a new game score.

 Parameters:
 - gameId: numeric
 - score: numeric